annihlrt/Anna-Lena-Hellert/README.md

-enter here a description on what is what and what is happening where

-important: need gurobi academic license

-# Seminar paper about the IHTC 2024
+# Seminar paper IHTC 2024

 This repository contains my code.
-It includes a Mixed Integer Programming (MIP) model and Constraint Programming (CP) models for solving instances of the integrated healthcare scheduling problem. here more info and all the data: (https://ihtc2024.github.io).
+It includes a Mixed Integer Programming MIP model and Constraint Programming CP models for solving instances of the integrated healthcare scheduling problem.
+Here more info and all the data: (https://ihtc2024.github.io).

 ## Contents